SAP/cf-nodejs-logging-support/README.md

 You can change the log level for a specific request by providing a JSON Web Token ([JWT](https://de.wikipedia.org/wiki/JSON_Web_Token)) via the request header.
 This way it is not necessary to redeploy your app for every log level change.

 ##### 1 Creating a JWT
 JWTs are signed claims, which consists of a header, a payload and a signature.
-You can create JWTs by using the [TokenCreator](https://github.com/SAP/cf-java-logging-support/blob/30b4bf65478fcd902316680aef9eaad89efe9db6/cf-java-logging-support-servlet/src/main/java/com/sap/hcp/cf/logging/servlet/dynlog/TokenCreator.java) from the Java Logging Support libary.
+You can create JWTs by using the [TokenCreator](https://github.com/SAP/cf-java-logging-support/blob/30b4bf65478fcd902316680aef9eaad89efe9db6/cf-java-logging-support-servlet/src/main/java/com/sap/hcp/cf/logging/servlet/dynlog/TokenCreator.java) from the Java Logging Support library.

-Basically JWTs are signed with RSA or HMAC signing algorithms.
+Basically, JWTs are signed with RSA or HMAC signing algorithms.
 But we decided to support RDA algorithms (RS256, RS384 and RS512) only.
 In contrast to HMAC algorithms (HS256, HS384 and HS512), RSA algorithms are asymmetric and therefore require key pairs (public and private key).

 The tool mentioned above takes a log level, creates a key pair and signs the resulting JWT with the private key.
 The payload of a JWT looks like this:
 ```